 Yet one question remains: how do I proceed?
 This article will walk you through this procedure.

-Download ShareGate Desktop to start your Google Drive to OneDrive migration
+Download ShareGate to start your Google Drive to OneDrive migration

-The first thing to do here is to download ShareGate Desktop.
-Once you’ve done that, migrating from Google Drive to OneDrive in Office 365 is super easy!
+The first thing to do here is to download ShareGate.
+Once you’ve done that, migrating from Google Drive to OneDrive in Microsoft 365 is super easy!

-Once in ShareGate Desktop, click the Copy tab on the left.
+Once in ShareGate, click the Copy tab on the left.
 When asked what type of copy you’d like to do, select the Import from Google Drive option.

 Enter your G Suite email to connect to your Google Drive source account.
 Check the box for Connect as admin to migrate files from all the Google Drive accounts on your domain—or leave it unchecked if you’re just migrating from one domain.
 Then click on Connect.